 - In Mass Effect Tali'zorah's environmental suit, which covers her entire body and only gives us a vague glimpse at her eyes and nose through the mask, effectively serves this purpose.
-The developers admitted to taking inspiration from this trope, and the actual reveal of her face in the third game was not particularly well received since it amounted to a photoshopped picture of a real-life model in a stock image, demonstrating that sometimes it's best to keep the mystery a mystery.
+The developers admitted to taking inspiration from this trope, and the actual reveal of her face in the third game was not particularly well-received since it amounted to a photoshopped picture of a real-life model in a stock image, demonstrating that sometimes it's best to keep the mystery a mystery.

-- Kitana and and clone Mileena of Mortal Kombat, though in Mileena's case it's to cover up her teeth.
+- Kitana and clone Mileena of Mortal Kombat, though in Mileena's case it's to cover up her teeth.
 It's also used by their Palette Swaps Jade and Khameleon.

 - Mung-Tsang wears one in Suikoden Tierkreis to hide the fact that her tattoos (a mark of her clan) have been magically turned red to mark her betrayal of the Tatau Council.

-- Command & Conquer: Tiberian Sun: Umagon initially uses a veil to disguise her nature as a mutant, but in truth it's not all that effective.
+- Command & Conquer: Tiberian Sun: Umagon initially uses a veil to disguise her nature as a mutant, but in truth, it's not all that effective.
 When meeting Mike McNeil, she takes it off in her first scene after determining that she needs GDI's help, while after killing a Nod soldier on live camera, they don't need to expend much effort to digitally remove it and expose her identity.

-- NieR: Automata: Operators 21O and 6O are non-Arabic examples since they are robot girls that wear dark veils across their face for some reason.
-In 21O's case, its fitting for her cold and aloof personality.
+- NieR Automata: Operators 21O and 6O are non-Arabic examples since they are robot girls that wear dark veils across their face for some reason.
+In 21O's case, it's fitting for her cold and aloof personality.

 - Thistle of Daughter of the Lilies always appears with some manner of face covering, and has had several variants.
-Whatever her deal is she does not want anyone seeing her real face, and so far the only facial feature that's been concretely established for her is her Innocent Blue Eyes.
+Whatever her deal is she does not want anyone to see her real face, and so far the only facial feature that's been concretely established for her is her Innocent Blue Eyes.

 - Luna of Dominic Deegan first appears with one to cover up her tusks, which she is incredibly sensitive about.

-- This seems to be a part of drow fashion, since Diva'ratrika, Mikilu, and Vidhi'yani of Drowtales have one.
-In the latter two's cases it's probably because they're Imperial Overseers who are ostensibly extensions of Diva'ratrika's power.
+- This seems to be a part of drow fashion since Diva'ratrika, Mikilu, and Vidhi'yani of Drowtales have one.
+In the latter two's cases, it's probably because they're Imperial Overseers who are ostensibly extensions of Diva'ratrika's power.
 Chrys'tel also starts wearing one after the timeskip when she officially becomes an Overseer.
 Some Jaal'darya are also seen with them when they go out in public, including Wa'fay, and the Kyorl'solenurn Judicators all wear them in public to hide that most of them are actually Light Elves.

 - Nima from Dragon Sanctuary is referred to as "The Lace Princess" because of the veil she wears over her face in order to obscure her identity and to ensure she does not remind others of her father's infidelity (she's half-human, her father is king of the elves).
 She hates the title, though, and often removes it when in private company or when travelling incognito.
 Not that it's a very good disguise to begin with.